 As Henry Greswolde Lewis’s grandparents, Marshall Greswold and Martha Makepeace, were themselves first cousins once removed, Henry was doubly-related to the Wigleys.
 As a result of this his heir, Edmund Meysey Wigley (1798-1833), great-grandson of Henry Palmer & Anne Greswold, was both Henry’s third cousin twice removed (via his maternal grandfather) and his second cousin once removed (via his maternal grandmother)!

 Edmund Meysey Wigley inherited a life interest of the Malvern Hall estate (plus an income of around £8,000 per annum) from Henry Greswolde Lewis.
-Under Henry Greswolde Lewis’s will, the trustee having custody of the title deeds to Malvern Hall was Thomas Chattock, a Solihull solicitor, who continued to manage the property for Edmund Meysey Wigley who was mostly away from the area.
+Under Henry Greswolde Lewis’s will, the trustee having custody of the title deeds to Malvern Hall was Thomas Chattock, a Solihull solicitor.
+He continued to manage the property for Edmund Meysey Wigley who was mostly away from the area.

 Edmund adopted the surname Greswolde as a result of Letters Patent granted in August 1829 by King William IV that allowed him to: